McCaskill beholden to national Dems, not constituents, on Census citizenship question, GOP's Hawley says

 The move to quiz U.S. residents on their citizenship status is a controversial one, dividing Washington along partisan lines.
 The Supreme Court will ultimately decide whether the question will appear on the census.

-Democrats criticized the citizenship question, saying it would reduce the response rates by illegal immigrants who fear their information could be used to deport them.
+The citizenship question is controversial because House seats are apportioned by population, which includes everyone counted by the census.
+But critics say it would reduce the response rates by illegal immigrants who fear their information could be used to deport them.
 McCaskill herself criticized the proposal, calling it “blatantly political” and demanding a Senate panel hearing on the issue.

 Republicans, meanwhile, said the citizen question is important to get a clear picture of the U.S. makeup.